The ultimate guide to energy-efficient windows and doors

 The best way to prevent heat loss through doors is to create a double-door airlock, by building a porch or conservatory outside, or adding a second door a few feet inside the original one.
-This inside door works particularly well if you live in a Victorian terraced home where the front door opens onto a passage that stays much the same width as the door.
+This works particularly well if you live in a Victorian terraced home where the front door opens onto a passage that’s the same width as the door.

 With a double-door airlock, as long as everyone remembers not to open the second door until the first one is closed, you can considerably reduce the amount of hot air lost with every exit and entrance.

-The easy, but expensive, answer is to install double glazing.
-It creates highly energy-efficient window insulation, and you can choose from a range of materials, all equally effective: uPVC, wood, aluminium, steel or composite.
+Let's talk about windows now!
+The easy, but expensive, answer if you’re looking for energy-efficient windows is to install double-glazing.
+It creates highly energy-efficient window insulation, and you can choose from a range of materials, all equally effective.
+The main contenders are uPVC, wood, aluminium, steel or composite.

-However, you can achieve similar results much more cheaply, simply by sealing up gaps in single-glazed windows.
-Then, as and when your windows need replacing, you can consider double (or even triple) glazing in each individual case.
-For example, if you have sash windows, these are expensive to replace even as single-glazed units, so it might not cost much more to upgrade to double glazing.
+If you’re on a budget, you can achieve similar results much more cheaply, simply by sealing up gaps in single-glazed windows.
+Then, as and when your windows need replacing, you can consider double (or even triple) glazing on a case-by-case basis.
+For example, sash windows are expensive to replace, even as single-glazed units, so it might not cost much more to upgrade to double glazing.